 Correct Position of the Needle

 The needle bevel side should be up and in line with the vein.
 The position of the needle should form a 30-degree angle with the surface of the arm with a single, short but firm motion.
 The needle is swiftly inserted through the skin and into the vein.
 The evacuated tube onto the needle is pushed when the needle enters the vein as the vein aligns with a needle.
 When the blood begins to move out of the vein and up into the needle, a constant slight forward pressure is maintained on the end of the tube.
-The evacuated tubes are colour coded based on their additives.
+The evacuated tubes are colour coded based on their additives for ease during the blood sample collection analysis.

 Removing the Tourniquet